TrendsWatch 2018: The Planning Edition

 - What are the implications of this future for museums?

 - What would you, your family, your organization, your community, be doing, in this world, in order to thrive?

 - Our Bright Future: Idealists and pragmatists work together to build a sustainable world

 - Fragmentation: Underground activists fight for equity, privacy, and economic reform

-- A New Equilibrium: a future that might result from existing limits and challenges as they play out in coming decades.
-[Coming in September] (To explore an early version of this scenario, download Museum 2040, a special issue of Museum magazine..)
+- A New Equilibrium: Making the best of a world that’s a lot like today only more so (To explore an early version of this scenario, download Museum 2040, a special issue of Museum magazine..)